pablo-meier/ghostlight/docs/pitch.md

 look for more information on anyone/anything in theatre ("let's check out their Ghostlight page").

+Note that I'm _not_ intending on replacing personal sites with Ghostlight profiles - it's very easy to point people viewing your profile to your personal site :D

 ### Networking!

-Lastly — networking!
+Lastly - networking!
 If you have a searchable, up-to-date database of _everyone you've worked with_ and _everyone they've ever worked with_, well, I think that'd be pretty cool.
 Not just for the person using the product, but for me and what I could build on it, too.